 - You need to apply heat and pressure in order to get the HTV to adhere correctly.

-- It is not recommended to layer Glitter, holographic or metallic heat transfer vinyl.
+- It is not recommended to layer Specialty Iron-on Materials such as Glitter, holographic, patterned metallic.
 Easy weed and matte are ok to layer.
-I am working on a tutorial to teach you how to inset your designs to avoid layering.
+I am working on a tutorial to teach you how to slice your designs to avoid layering.

 Why do you have to mirror your design?
 It is important to mirror your design before cutting because when you apply your heat transfer, the dull side of the heat transfer is what adheres to your project.
 When you cut the heat transfer, you cut with the dull side UP so you need to mirror your image so when you flip it over to press to your project to cut it reads correctly!